lmullen/americas-public-bible/website/content/how-to-use.md

-This website is a digital monograph, which means that it contains elements akin to a traditionally published book, but that it also contains interactive elements that take advantage of the medium of the web.
-All of the elements of this website are accessible from this table of contents.
-They include the following kinds of content:
+This website is an interactive scholarly work, which means that it contains elements akin to a traditionally published book, but that it also contains interactive elements and other elements that take advantage of the medium of the web.
+All of the elements of this website are accessible from the home page, which serves as a [table of contents](/).

-- You can browse trends and find lists of quotations for specific verses in the verse viewer.
-Some featured verses are listed below, and you can also browse all of the verses.
+The elements of this site form an interpretative pyramid.

+- At the base are quotations in the newspaper.
+You can browse the [gallery of quotations](/gallery/) to see examples, or see the [datasets](/#data) for a complete list.
+- Those quotations are aggregated into trend lines, which are accompanied by tables of quotations.
+You can start by browsing the [featured verses](/#featured-verses).
+- [Verse histories](/#verse-histories) take the information from the trend line and the quotations and offer brief interpretative essays on their history.
-- Longer essays introduce the site, its methods, and address topical questions in the history of the Bible in the United States.
+- Longer [essays](/#essays) introduce the site, its methods, and address topical questions in the history of the Bible in the United States.
-- Verse histories take the information from the trend line and the quotations and offer brief interpretative essays on their history.